• Sampled SMART Labs

 Once received, personnel unpack and migrate the samples to the appropriate laboratory processing teams.
 Each laboratory processing team validates the data and processes the samples according to their project-specific workflow.

-Automated sample tracking and 2D barcode technologies ensure all stored biosamples remain at the recommended temperatures.
+Automated sample tracking and 2D barcode technologies ensure all stored biosamples remain at the recommended temperatures in sample storage.
 Two-dimensional (2D) barcodes look like squares or rectangles with embedded microdots which are capable of holding large bits of information.
 Sampled also uses report-friendly proprietary technology solutions to track analytical data throughout the testing process.
 This informative gateway facilitates easy access and retrievals of any specimens onsite at Sampled facilities.

 Contact Sampled for Biosample Storage Information